ngbsn/ngbsn.github.io/blogs/spring-boot-local-https.md

 If you want to set up the application as a Windows Service, you can use a service manager such as [NSSM](https://nssm.cc/).
 If the Windows Service is logged on as "Local System Account", then the Windows Credential needs to be stored as "Local System account", as "Local System account" cannot access the Credential that was created using the previous Logged-In user.

-To do this, download [PSTools](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) from the Windows Official Site and run the below command to store the keystore password
+To do this, download [PSTools](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) from the Windows Official Site and run the below command to store the keystore password.

 ```
 psexec -s /accepteula cmdkey /generic:KEYSTORE_PASSWORD /user:ngbsn /pass:password